Screened Disorders

 Homocystinuria (HCY) is a condition in which the body is not able to break down certain proteins.
 Amino acids build up in the body and can cause serious health problems.
 If not treated, this condition can cause intellectual disability and growth delays.
 It also can affect the eyes, bones, heart, and blood vessels.
 Treatment may involve a special restricted protein diet and supplemental medicines.
 Fact Sheets: HCY English - HCY Spanish

 Maple Syrup Urine Disease (MSUD) is a condition in which the body cannot break down certain amino acids from protein in food.
-It is named for the sweet maple syrup smell of the urine in untreated babies.
+It is named for the sweet maple syrup smell of the urine in untreated people.
 Early detection and treatment can prevent severe intellectual disability, blindness and death.
-There is an increased risk in Mennonites.
 Fact Sheets: MSUD English - MSUD Spanish

-Phenylketonuria (PKU) is a condition in which the body cannot break down an amino acid called phenylalanine (Phe) from the protein in food.
+Phenylketonuria (PKU) is a condition in which the body cannot break down an amino acid called phenylalanine (or Phe) from the protein in food.
 This amino acid is needed for brain development.
-Undetected and untreated with a special restricted protein diet, PKU leads to intellectual disability.
-Persons of European descent are at increased risk.
+It requires a lifelong special diet.
+If untreated with a special restricted protein diet, PKU leads to intellectual disability. *SPECIAL NOTE* The term “PKU” is often used interchangeably when referring to the overall newborn screen but it should not be done.
+PKU is a disorder on the screen, not the screen itself.
 Fact Sheets: PKU English - PKU Spanish

-Tyrosinemia Type I (TYR 1) is a condition caused by a deficiency in the liver of one enzyme that breaks down tyrosine.
+Tyrosinemia Type I (TYR 1) is a condition caused by a deficiency in the liver of one enzyme that breaks down tyrosine, an amino acid.
 If not treated, the condition causes severe liver disease and other serious health problems.
 Treatment consists of medication including vitamin D and nitisinone, and a special restricted protein diet.
 Fact Sheets: TYR 1 English - TYR 1 Spanish

 Secondary Conditions